Rackspace Monitoring FAQ

 How do I configure my monitoring system?

-Rackspace Monitoring is an API-based system.
-You can access it using the and start creating monitoring checks by using the following methods:
+Rackspace Monitoring is an API-based system, so you can start creating monitoring checks by using the following methods:

 How will I receive an alert when my website is down?

-The service currently supports email, SMS, PagerDuty, VictorOps, and webhook notifications.
-For more information, see the Notification typessection in the Rackspace Monitoring API Reference.
+The service currently supports email, Short Message Service (SMS), PagerDuty, VictorOps®, and webhook notifications.
+For more information, see the Notification types section in the Rackspace Monitoring API Reference.

 What does Rackspace Monitoring actually monitor?

-The service monitors anything with a URL or an IP address that is not blocked by a firewall.
-For more informatio,n see Checks section in the Rackspace Monitoring API reference.
+The service monitors anything with a Universal Resource Locator (URL) or an Internet Protocol (IP) address that is not blocked by a firewall.
+For more information, see the Checks section in the Rackspace Monitoring API reference.

 Why do I need Rackspace Monitoring?